nicholasproietti/nicholasproietti/README.md

 - 👋 Hi, I’m @nicholasproietti
 - 👀 I’m interested in physics, astronomy, AI and machine learning.
-- 🌱 I’m currently researching the impact of the high mass star forming environment on protoplanetary disk survival and how that shapes the next generation of terrestrial planets.
 - 📫 How to reach me: [email](mailto:np46@rice.edu)

 <!---